Prof. Rayf Shiell

 me for details.

 I enjoy delivering a wide variety of courses, and find that one class can benefit from the knowledge and experiences from another.
 The courses below are those I have taught at Trent, with a range of subjects and levels.
-As mentioned above, curiosity is at the heart of scholarly activity, so within my teaching I strive to bring alive an anecdote from renowned physicist I.I.
+As mentioned above, curiosity is at the heart of scholarly activity, so during class I strive to bring alive an anecdote from renowned physicist I.I.
 Rabi, who said that as a child he was not so often asked by his parents, “What did you learn at school today?”, but instead, “Did you ask a good question today?”

 PHYS 1001H: Introductory Physics I